-Sometimes I wonder what my life would have been like if I’d never leaped out of my comfort zone.
+Sometimes I wonder what my life would have been like if I’d never leapt out of my comfort zone.
 I mean, like anyone naturally would be, I’m curious.
 But I’d never want to go back.
-So much has changed and for the better.
+So much has changed, and for the better.
 I might not be here blogging and telling you this story!

 It’s just a bridge.